PawanKumar666/TailwindHeadstart/README.md

 These utility classes make it easy to create responsive and flexible layouts without writing custom CSS.

 Dukaan prototype we create - https://dukaaan-app-ui.vercel.app/

+Mui (Not easily customizable, can be used if we wont need customisation, has most of standard components with better look) - https://mui.com/material-ui/getting-started/